 Broadly, tender green beans (French beans) are classified one of the cultivars of common beans (Phaseolus vulgaris).
 Depending on their growth habits, the beans further differentiated as "bush beans" which stand erect without the need of support, and "Pole Beans" that need climb supports (trellis).
 The other varieties of unripe fruit pods of bean family include shell beans, Pinto or mottled beans, White beans, Red or kidney beans, Black beans, Pink beans and Yellow wax beans.
-Almost all the varieties of beans can be available year around across the world.
+Almost all the varieties of beans can be available year around.

 Fava or broad beans (Vicia faba) are large, flat light green pods usually eaten shelled for their delicious beans.
 Lima beans (Phaseolus lunatus) are large, plump, pale-green pods with kidney-shaped seeds.